Working with Arduino Boards in Altium Designer

 The unified design interface in Altium Designer

 Building on top of an Arduino board takes design software that includes an Arduino as a native part in its component library.
 The CAD, schematic, component search, and multi-board layout tools make it easy to build your next device around an Arduino board.
-You can take advantage of all the capabilities Arduino offers and integrate these functions into your own designs.
+You can take advantage of all the capabilities of Ardunio software (e.g. icsp header, also known as an Arduino sketch and hardware (e.g. arduino pro miniand integrate these functions into your own designs.
 These tools allow you to choose your device’s footprint and form factor, allowing your next device to come to life.

 Most PCB design software programs don’t create a unified environment.
 Only Altium Designer packages all of your Printed Circuit Board design tools into a single interface.
 Altium also gives you access to a massive component library, making it easy to include an Arduino controller in your next device or design a custom controller from scratch.
 You’ll have full customizability over every aspect of your device, and the rules-driven design engine helps ensure that your design will comply with basic and advanced design rules like anything from resistor placement to analog input.